Free S&H For Orders Over $30

 The Bottom Line

-Turmeric and its active component curcumin are being actively studied for their potential influence on inflammatory and oxidative pathways in the brain.
-While early evidence is promising, especially in laboratory and animal models, more research is needed to fully understand curcumin’s role in neuroinflammation.
+Turmeric and its active compound curcumin are being actively studied for their potential interaction with inflammatory and oxidative pathways in the brain.

 Explore more articles in the Turmeric Brain Health Cluster: